cmiltiadis/studioany/content/event/19-school-of-images/index.md

 ---
-title: 'Choropoietic Media: Against the cultural bias of the visual'
+title: 'Choropoietic media: Against the cultural bias of the visual'
 slug: school-of-images
 draft: false
 # SUMMARY